Shiner-2/CNPM/README.md

 **Occupation:** Marketing Manager

 **Background:**
-- Phuong is a working mother with a busy schedule but is very involved in her daughter Thang's education.
+- Phuong is a working mother with a busy schedule but is very involved in her daughter Nhung's education.
 - She values educational tools that can supplement her daughter's learning outside of school.
-- Phuong is tech-savvy and often searches for the best apps and resources to support Thang's development.
+- Phuong is tech-savvy and often searches for the best apps and resources to support Nhung's development.

 **Goals:**
-- Ensure Thang is developing a strong foundation in English vocabulary and literacy skills.
+- Ensure Nhung is developing a strong foundation in English vocabulary and literacy skills.
 - Find educational tools that are both effective and engaging for her daughter.
-- Monitor Thang's progress and see tangible results from the educational apps and games she uses.
+- Monitor Nhung's progress and see tangible results from the educational apps and games she uses.

 **Frustrations:**
-- Difficulty finding high-quality, age-appropriate educational apps that keep Thang engaged.
+- Difficulty finding high-quality, age-appropriate educational apps that keep Nhung engaged.
 - Concerned about screen time and wants to ensure that the time spent on devices is productive.
 - Wants an educational tool that provides clear feedback and progress tracking.